-It has been seen during writing test Such as ACT, every person normally finds a question on ACT English Section, a student can find a question in which he or she needs to use the pronoun that suits best in the situation given and give the complete meaning of the sentence.
+During writing test Such as ACT, every person normally finds a question on ACT English Section.
+A student can find a question in which he or she needs to use the pronoun that suits best in the situation given and give the complete meaning of the sentence.
 However, during the selection of the appropriate pronoun, the writer should check that either they have to use a pronoun for singular or plural.

 2. Bad use of Comma

 The use of a comma in any writing is very important.
 But it is the responsibility of the writer that they should need to use comma very carefully.
 It is because improper use of comma changes the meaning of the entire sentence which turns into one of the grammar mistakes.
 So, if anyone appears in tests such as the ACT, SAT, IELTS, they should remain careful when using comma during writing tests.

 3. Bad use of Who and Whom

-It is very much simple and easy that who is a pronoun that is used for subject and who is used for the object.
+It is very much simple and easy that who is a pronoun used for the subject and the object.
 Many people do not have an understanding of the use of these two pronouns.
 It is because of these reasons, it happens to them that they failed in Tests such as IELTS and SAT.
 These mistakes put many negative effects on the test score.
 So, it is necessary that the students need to practice a lot and learn how to use Who and Whom in sentences.
 And what are the conditions in which who and who are used in sentences.

 4. Improper use of Fewer and Less

 Many students do not know the difference between fewer and fewer.
 And they commit many mistakes during writing assessment during tests.
 Though both use in the same sense in different conditions, fewer are used for those things which are countable and measurable.
 However, the ‘less’ word used for non-quantifiable things.